uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Temperance
   + upright: balance, moderation, middle path, patience, finding meaning.
   + reversed: extremes, excess, imbalance.
++ The Wanderer's Oracle: Wind ‖ Mountain
+  + situation: The Wanderer is refreshed by a cool breeze, clear skies, and a glorious view at a resting point beneath the mountain's peak.
+  + admonition: You've reached the reward for your climb.
+Would obtaining a higher point be any more fulfilling?
 + Bible: Revelation 19:11-16 - The Rider on a White Horse
 + Additional Concepts:
   + "Wisdom hath mixed her wine" -Proverbs 9